ezequielrabello/projectimc/README.md

 # Body Mass Index (BMI)
 <img src="/assets/imc_s.png">
 <img src="/assets/imc_n.png">

 ## 🔧 Technologies

-This project was delevoped with the following technologies:
+This project was developed with the following technologies:
 - Javascript
 - HTML
 - CSS

 ## 👨🏻‍💻 About the project
-In this project, I created an application to calcule your body mass index (also known, in Portuguese as IMC).
+In this project, I created an application to calculate your body mass index (also known, in Portuguese as IMC).
 It's pretty easy and simple to use it.
-Make sure to type only numbers when calcule your body mass index. 😉
+Make sure to type only numbers when calculating your body mass index. 😉

 ## 🔗 Links